 Other venues, apart from public roads such as airports and circuit Racing venues, can be sanctioned by MSA for either regular or individual Drag Racing events.
 Due to the varied nature and track length of these venues, the types of vehicles, which can compete at sanctioned meetings, will be determined on a case-by-case basis.
-MSA may allow certain classes to compete at specific venues after a inspection/s have been carried out by the MSA Safety Panel member/s in conjunction with required officials and approved.
+MSA may allow certain classes to compete at specific venues after an inspection/s have been carried out by the MSA Safety Panel member/s and approved.